-The Dean's List is Centenary College's recognition of excellent academic performance on behalf of its students, and it is noted on the student's transcript immediately following the semester in which the honor is earned.
-Full-time, three-quarter-time, and half-time students are eligible for the Dean's List as noted below.
+The Dean's List is Centenary College's recognition of excellent academic performance on behalf of its students, and is noted on the student's transcript immediately following the semester in which the honor is earned.
+Full-time, three-quarter-time, and half- time students are eligible for the Dean's List as noted below:

-Full-time and three-quarter-time students are eligible for the Dean's List if they comply with the following criteria: (1) a student must have a semester grade point average of 3.5 or above; (2) a full-time student must have completed a minimum of 12 semester credits, 9 semester credits for the three-quarter-time student, in a given semester, and (3) a student may have no grade below a "C." Half-time students are eligible for the Dean's List on a yearly basis if they comply with the following criteria: (1) a student must be enrolled for both the fall and spring semesters in a given academic year as a halftime student; (2) a student must have a yearly cumulative grade point average of 3.5 or above; (3) a student must have completed a minimum of six semester credits in each of the two semesters in a given academic year; (4) a student may have no grade below a "C." For the half-time student, the Dean's List honor is noted only following the spring semester.
+Full-time and three-quarter-time students are eligible for the Dean's List if they comply with the following criteria: (1) a student must have a semester grade point average of 3.75 or above; (2) a full-time student must have completed a minimum of 12 semester credits, 9 semester credits for the three-quarter-time student, in a given semester, and (3) a student may have no grade below "B-".

+Half-time students are eligible for the Dean's List on a yearly basis if they comply with the following criteria: (1) a student must be enrolled for both the fall and spring semesters in a given academic year as a half-time student; (2) a student must have a yearly cumulative grade point average of 3.75 or above; (3) a student must have completed a minimum of 6 semester credits in each of the two semesters in a given academic year; (4) a student may have no grade below a "B-".
+For the half-time student, the Dean's List honor is noted only following the spring semester.

 In addition, students receiving an incomplete in a course will not be eligible for the Dean's List.
-A student who has received a "W" is eligible for the Dean's List provided his/her grade point average and semester hour requirements are met.
+A student who has a "W" is eligible for the Dean's List provided his/her grade point average and semester hour requirements (12 completed semester credits for full-time, 9 completed semester credits for three-quarter-time, and 6 fall semester and 6 spring semester completed credits for half-time students) are met.